 NC State vs. Florida State Women's Basketball Predictions & Picks - January 4

-Thursday's game that pits the No. 3 NC State Wolfpack (13-0) against the No. 22 Florida State Seminoles (11-3) at Reynolds Coliseum is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 78-66 in favor of NC State, who is heavily favored by our model.
-Tipoff is at 7:00 PM ET on January 4.
+Thursday's contest features the NC State Wolfpack (13-0) and the Florida State Seminoles (11-3) facing off at Reynolds Coliseum in what is expected to be a lopsided matchup, with a projected 78-66 win for heavily favored NC State according to our computer prediction.
+Game time is at 7:00 PM ET on January 4.

-The Wolfpack took care of business in their last matchup 72-61 against Virginia on Sunday.
+The Wolfpack are coming off of a 72-61 win over Virginia in their last outing on Sunday.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!